How we work

-We are a specialist and innovative non-for-profit legal practice located within the Flemington and Kensington Community Legal Centre, taking the lead in police accountability law and strategies.
+We are a specialist and innovative non-for-profit legal practice located within the Inner Melbourne Community Legal Centre (IMCL), taking the lead in police accountability law and strategies.

 Our legal team provide specialist and public interest casework services, test cases and legal action for victims of police abuse including: discrimination cases, civil actions, judicial reviews, criminal defence work, coronial inquests and FOI applications.

 We spearhead landmark cases, develop new approaches, build networks and drive the political, cultural and systemic change required for true police accountability.

 This centre prides itself on a legal-advocacy model.
 Community outreach, legal education and assertive advocacy for young people in their initial allegations of police assault leads directly, to a large public interest litigation cases – which instigates more substantial community and political advocacy.
 Our staff team consists of youth workers, experienced solicitors and advocacy and law reform officers who work together on cases.

 Most cases within the Police Accountability Project follow a similar, integrated pattern of Advocacy – Legal – Advocacy.